 DIY stepping stones are the perfect way to add charm and function to your garden.
 You might be surprised at just how easy it is to make your own stepping stones.

-This Weekend Project preserves the garden into decorative stepping stones.
-You don’t have to work hard for a whole weekend to do it though!
-It’s a simple project that is quick and fun to do, but the concrete needs some time to cure after the stones are poured.
+This Weekend Project is a decorative way to preserve the garden by capturing the beauty of leaves all year round as stepping stones.
+You don’t have to work hard for a whole weekend to do it, though!
+This is a simple project that is quick and fun to do, but the concrete needs some time to cure after the stones are poured.

 Stepping stones are also laid to prevent the soil compaction that results from tromping through the garden beds.
-It’s particularly good practice not to walk on wet garden soil as it can destroy the structure of your soil, reducing plant root’s ability to retrieve water and nutrients.
+Walking directly on wet garden soil can destroy its structure, reducing the plant root’s ability to retrieve water and nutrients.

-- Square plastic containers
+- Square or round plastic containers

 - Vegetable oil